ChrisWhealy/wasm_sha3/docs/keccak_internals.md

 3. XOR the input data with the data already present in the rate region of the internal state.

-4. Perform the Keccak function (comprising 24 rounds of the five step functions documented below) against the data in the internal state.
+4. Perform 24 rounds of the Keccak function against the data in the internal state.

 5. Did step 2 hit end of file?

-   No&nbsp; - Goto step 2<br>Yes  - Goto step 6
+   Nope - Goto step 2<br>Yup&nbsp; - Goto step 6

 6. We're done - the required digest is the first `d` bits in the rate region of the internal state.